-Use it for bread, for pretzels, for stuffing and for better health.
-Another great way to find delicious ways to use your sourdough starter is by downloading the Food Monster App, a food app available for both Android and iPhone — just search for “sourdough”!
+Use it for bread, for pretzels, for stuffing, and for better health.
+Another great way to find delicious ways to use your sourdough starter is by downloading the Food Monster App, a Food app available for both Android and iPhone — just search for “sourdough”!

 Maintaining a Starter

 Before we depart to start, just a few words on maintenance: A starter will keep just fine if this daily regiment continues, but, of course, it is this very obligation that has prevented many from acquiring these yeasty little pets.
-Storing sourdough starters in the fridge slows down the process such that they can be fed once a week, and in this case, it might be worth doubling the amount flour for feeding.
+Storing sourdough starters in the fridge slows down the process such that they can be fed once a week, and in this case, it might be worth doubling the amount of flour for feeding.
 Another option is creating a dry starter, spreading the original starter out to let it dry, then breaking up the flakes and storing it in an airtight container.
-To get things up a running again, simply reconstitute the flakes into four ounces of water, adding four ounces of flour afterwards.
+To get things up a running again, simply reconstitute the flakes into four ounces of water, adding four ounces of flour afterward.
 It will awaken into the beast it once was.

 A special thanks has to be extended to Michael Pollan, our ever-beloved pioneer of the modern food movement, whose book Cooked inspired in me a new interest in bread (and other things) as well as much of the knowledge shared in this article.